ringandkey/reverse_polish_notation/README.md

 # ringandkey::rpn (reverse polish notation)

-It is a C++ header only class for converting arithmetic expressions of given arithmetic operations into reverse Polish notation and calculating.
+It is a C++ header only class for converting arithmetic expressions of given arithmetic operations into reverse polish notation and calculating.

 ## how to use